zhileizhao/zhileizhao.github.io/research.md

 ---
 layout: page
-title: My research
+title: Research
 permalink: /research/
 published: true
 ---

-I'm trained in the fields of neurobiology and evolutionary biology.
+My scientific training is in the fields of _neurobiology_ and _evolutionary biology_.
-While broadly interested in any cool science in these two fields, I'm especially intested in their intersection: evolutionary neurobiology.
+While broadly fascinated by any cool science in these two fields, I'm especially interested in their intersection: _evolutionary neurobiology_.

 ### Evolution of olfactory circuits in mosquitoes